Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Suboptimality analysis with unknown model

+In addition, as $c_\star$ in \eqref{eq:cstar} increases as $\min\{n,m\}$ increases, a larger input dimension or state dimension may lead to a larger $c_\star$ and thus a larger performance gap $g$ in \eqref{eq:MPCperforUnknown}.
+Deriving the exact growth rate of $g$ when the state or input dimension increases is a subject of future work.

-In the above performance bound, due to the tradeoff in the term $\widehat{E}$, increasing the prediction horizon $N$ has a complex impact on the control performance due to the propagation of the modeling error.
-Then the natural questions are that under what conditions, increasing the prediction horizon is beneficial for the overall control performance, despite the propagation of the modeling error over the prediction horizon, and similarly, under what conditions, decreasing the prediction horizon should be preferred.
+In the bound $g$, due to the tradeoff in the term $\widehat{E}$, increasing $N$ has a complex impact on the control performance due to the propagation of the modeling error.
+Then natural questions are whether an optimal prediction horizon $N_\star $ can be found to minimize the performance upper bound $g$, and how $N_\star$ varies when the errors $\varepsilon_\mathrm{m}$ and $\varepsilon_\mathrm{p}$ change.